angeladangerr/simpleToDoList/README.md

 A simple to-do list website following the Coding Artist's tutorial on YouTube!
 Changed the colors and icons to match my own preference (went for a strawberry matcha theme)!

-This to-do list just includes:
+This to-do list website includes:
 - A textbox to enter tasks
 - A "+" button to add the task
 - Strikethrough when clicking on the task to "mark as complete"